Alex6djForkedRepos/sizoscopeX/README.md

-# SizoscopeX
+# sizoscopeX

-SizoscopeX is a binary size investigation tool to help you optimize and reduce the size of your .NET Native AOT binaries.
+sizoscopeX is a binary size investigation tool to help you optimize and reduce the size of your .NET Native AOT binaries.

 It supports visualizing the size contributions of individual methods and types, but also namespaces and assemblies.
 It also allows diffing before/after snapshots and offers basic root cause analysis.

-## Use SizoscopeX without Installing
+## Use sizoscopeX without Installing

-You can use the online version without installing: [SizoscopeX Online](https://hez2010.github.io/sizoscopeX/)
+You can use the online version without installing: [sizoscopeX Online](https://hez2010.github.io/sizoscopeX/)

-## Installing SizoscopeX
+## Installing sizoscopeX

 ```shell
 $ dotnet tool install sizoscopeX --global
 ```

-## Using SizoscopeX
+## Using sizoscopeX

 The tool only supports the [Native AOT deployment model](https://learn.microsoft.com/dotnet/core/deploying/native-aot/) in .NET 7 or later.
 After enabling Native AOT deployment on your project as documented in the linked doc (basically, add `<PublishAot>true</PublishAot>` to a `PropertyGroup` in your project), add following lines to the project to enable generation of additional compile-time diagnostic files: